Claws (song)

-"Claws" (stylized in all lowercase) is a song by English singer-songwriter Charli XCX.
+"Claws" (stylized in all lowercase) is a song by British singer-songwriter Charli XCX.
 It was released as the second single from her fourth studio album, How I'm Feeling Now, on 23 April 2020.
 Like the previous single, "Forever", the song has three official cover artworks, designed by Timothy Luke, Naked Cherry and Sara Cwynar.
 "Claws" was named one of the best songs of 2020 by NME and Rolling Stone.

 Background

 On 10 April 2020, Charli XCX posted a series of clips from upcoming songs on Twitter, asking her fans which one they liked best.
 On 13 April 2020, she announced that "Claws" would be the next single, though she was considering calling it "I Like" instead.
 The following day she confirmed that "Claws" would be the official title of the song.

 Composition

-Produced by Dylan Brady of 100 Gecs, "Claws" is an electropop, glitch pop, and hyperpop song with elements of hip hop, electronica, pop and trance.
+Produced by Dylan Brady of 100 gecs, "Claws" is an electropop, glitch pop, and hyperpop song with elements of hip hop, electronica, pop and trance.
 It is about love in the time of self-isolation, inspired by her boyfriend whom she was quarantined with in the wake of the COVID-19 pandemic.
 About the song's production, Alex Robert Ross of The Fader said "it sounds like getting sucked into a modem and spat back out in a brightly colored cartoon".